-Device parameter conformance assessment consists of evaluating electrical parameters at target thermal test points that are higher or lower than the manufacturers' specified ratings.
-For this uprating method, the specifications, conditions, and test limits used are the manufacturers published data sheet parameters.
+Device parameter conformance assessment consists of evaluating electrical parameters at target thermal test points that are higher or lower than the manufacturer's specified ratings.
+For this uprating method, the specifications, conditions, and test limits used are the manufacturer's published data sheet parameters.

-The following references to statistical methods are suggested as tools in determining the statistical confidence in the options listed in this annex.
+The following references to statistical methods are suggested as tools in determining the statistical confidence in the options listed in Annex C:

-Montgomery D. C., and Runger G. C., "Applied Statistics and Probability for Engineers," John Wiley and Sons, Inc., New York, 1994
+MONTGOMERY, D. C. and G. C. RUNGER, Applied Statistics and Probability for Engineers.
+New York: John Wiley and Sons, 1994.

-Pfaffenberger R., and Patterson J., "Statistical Methods," Irwin Publishers, 1987
+PFAFFENBERGER, R. and J. PATTERSON, Statistical Methods for Business and Economics.
+Scarborough: Irwin Publishers, 1987